MaterializeInc/materialize/doc/user/content/manage/user-management/_index.md

 ### Roles

-A role is a collection of permissions you can apply to users.
+A role is a collection of privileges you can apply to users.
 Roles make it easier to assign or revoke privileges on Materialize objects.
-You can group users into specified roles with different levels of permissions and adjust those permissions to ensure they have the correct level of access to objects.
+You can group users into specified roles with different levels of privileges and adjust those privileges to ensure they have the correct level of access to objects.

 ### Role attributes